ealang/pixel-reader/README.md

 ## Miyoo Mini Installation

-Instructions for Onion or factory OS:
+Supports Onion, MiniUI, and the default/factory OS.

+1. [Download the latest release](https://github.com/ealang/pixel-reader/releases).
+Make sure to get the correct zip file for your OS.
+For Onion or default/factory OS: `pixel_reader_onion_xxx.zip`.
+For MiniUI: `pixel_reader_miniui_xxx.zip`.
-[Download the latest release](https://github.com/ealang/pixel-reader/releases), and extract the zip into the root of your SD card.
-Boot your device, and the app should now show up in the apps list.
+2. Extract the zip into the root of your SD card.
+3. Boot your device, and the app should now show up in the apps/tools list.

 Epub files can be placed anywhere on the SD card.
 Browse to the location after launching the app.

-*Note:* Untested on firmware prior to [April 2022](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/#Firmware).
-An update may be required.
+*Note:* Currently untested on firmware other than [April 2022](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/#Firmware).

 ## Development Reference